How to make a transparent cut-out

 Repeat this process as many times as you like to build up a library of cut-outs to use in your photomontages.

-To add one of your cut-outs to the background image, simply drag and drop it onto the workspace.
+To add one of your cut-outs to a background, simply open the background image in Photo Studio and navigate to the Photomontage tab.

-Remember that your cut-outs are now saved in the “My cut-out images” section, ready to use in your next photomontage.
+Remember that your cut-outs are now saved in the Images section, ready to use in your next photomontage.

 To learn more quickly and for lots more tips and tutorials, join our Facebook group!